badgateway/ketting/readme.md

 It provides some useful abstractions that make it easier to work with true hypermedia / HATEAOS servers.
-It currently parses [HAL][2] and has a deep understanding of inks and embedded resources.
+It currently parses [HAL][2] and has a deep understanding of links and embedded resources.
 There's also support for parsing and following links from HTML documents, and it understands the HTTP `Link:` header.